top of page

 Indian Institute of Tropical Meteorology, Pune, India

-The Atmospheric Ocean Observatory (AOO) to be built and deployed by Global Oceans and the AOO Science Consortium will be prioritized for research and observation deployment in the tropical Indian Ocean and Indo-Pacific region under the Asian Monsoon Modeling Project.
+The first Atmospheric Ocean Observatory (AOO) to be built and deployed by Global Oceans and the AOO Science Consortium will be deployed in the Arctic Ocean for extended atmospheric-ocean surveys.
+A second AOO to be built will be prioritized for research and observation deployment in the tropical Indian Ocean and Indo-Pacific region under the Asian Monsoon Modeling Project.
 This represents an important opportunity to fill crucial data gaps with a wide range of atmospheric observations in this region, which will in turn support the development of more accurate computational models of Asian Monsoons.

 One hundred and fifty years of observations and research on monsoons over the Indian subcontinent and tropical Indo-Pacific has given us several insights into seasonal-to-decadal variability of monsoons that govern the well-being of more than a billion people in this part of the world.
 However, the increasing incidence of severe weather events in the recent years, underscored by a rising number of droughts, floods and cyclones, have shown us that there is much about monsoons that we do not yet understand—particularly in the light of a changing climate.